-Summary : Experience the wonders of the Antarctic Peninsula and the amazing wildlife of South Georgia.
+Summary : Experience the wonders of Antarctica and the amazing wildlife of South Georgia.
 Explore Montevideo, enjoy lectures and information sessions from expert expedition staff, explore abandoned whaling stations and visit Shackleton’s grave, visit king penguin colonies of over a million birds, watch the mating rituals of mammoth elephant seals, explore the South Shetland Islands as they thaw for the summer, and encounter stunning glaciers and mighty icebergs.

-Activities : Birding, Hiking, Kayaking
+Activities : Birding, Hiking, Kayaking, Triple/Quad Cabins

 Arrive at any time and transfer to the hotel.
 Enjoy the city at your leisure.
 A group meeting in the early evening provides the opportunity to meet fellow travelers and discuss plans for the following day.